 The distance between two ultra-wideband-equipped (UWB) devices can be measured much more precisely by calculating the time that it takes for a radio wave to pass between the two devices.
 Even when not connected to the internet, a UWB-equipped device will constantly send out signals.
 These signals will be noticed by any passing iOS device, and the device's location is forwarded - anonymous and encrypted - to Apple.

-From what we can tell, the Find My app will leverage UWB devices like the iPhone 11 - in other words, it'll crowdsource - to find your Apple trackers.
+From what we can tell, the Find My app will leverage UWB devices like the iPhone 11 and iPhone 12 - in other words, it'll crowdsource - to find your Apple trackers.
 Potentially, it could ping hundreds of millions of iPhones.
 That's a massive locator network that even Tile can't beat.
 Better yet, reports indicate Apple's trackers will be able to offer very precise item tracking, down to an exact position in a room.

 You'll be able to put Apple's trackers into a Lost Mode, 9to5Mac reported, so your contact information stored on the device can be made available to other Apple users.
 If and when that happens, you'll be alerted, so that you know the tracker (and your item) has been found.